Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 20th; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *greater dispelling; Market Price: +*5 bonus.

+### Sonic Warding
-**Sonic Warding:** The armor absorbs the first 50 points of sonic damage per round that the wearer would normally take (similar to the *resist energy* spell).
+The armor absorbs the first 50 points of sonic damage per round that the wearer would normally take (similar to the *resist energy* spell).